FairyFromAlfeya/locklift/README.md

 #### `locklift.ton.client`

 The Locklift is built around TON Labs [ton-client-js](https://github.com/tonlabs/ton-client-js) module.
-By using `locklift.ton.client` you can access the already configured `TonClient` oject.
+By using `locklift.ton.client` you can access the already configured `TonClient` object.
 The configuration should be stored in your config file at `networks[network].ton_client`.

 #### `locklift.ton.getBalance`